Pandiaraj-rr/Pandiarajan/README.md

  Hi ,

- some please assist me on this issue , i ma created simpe demo in network setup with ansible, while running playbook under task is showing as changed, also unable to copy the content to different directory.
+ some please assist me on this issue , i am created simple demo setup in networking with ansible, while running tasks in playbook, it displays as changed, also unable to copy the content to different directory.

  root@NetworkAutomation-1:~/GNS3_Project# ls
 ESTABLISH  ansible.cfg  inventory  output  showospf.yml